Commitment to our neighbors

 Established in 2015, the Atlantic Sunrise Community Grant Program is intended to benefit community organizations in communities within the Atlantic Sunrise footprint.

-Since 2015, the Atlantic Sunrise Community Grant Program has shared nearly $1.79 million across the 10-county Atlantic Sunrise project area in support of noteworthy projects.
+Since 2015, the Atlantic Sunrise Community Grant Program has shared more than $2 million across the 10-county Atlantic Sunrise project area in support of noteworthy projects.

 Grants up to $10,000 per funding cycle will be awarded based on community need and can be used to provide environmental benefit, economic development, and community benefit.